SteelCompendium/compendium-md/Bestiary/markdown/Human Bandit Chief.md

 Keywords: Attack, Weapon
 Distance: Self
 Target: Self
 Effect: The bandit chief shifts twice their speed.
 During or after this movement, they can attack up to four targets with Whip & Magic Longsword.
-Any ally of the bandit chief adjacent to a target can make a free strike against that target.
+Any ally of the bandit chief adjacent to a target can make a [[Free Strike|free strike]] against that target.